abrie/tumor-gradient/README.md

-# Measuring Changes in Tumor Density
+# Measuring Changes in Tumour Density

-Given a series of NIfTI images describing a tumor under treatment, measure the tumor's density change as a function of time.
+Given a series of [NIfTI](https://nifti.nimh.nih.gov/) images describing a tumour under treatment, measure changes in the tumour's [Hounsfield](https://en.wikipedia.org/wiki/Hounsfield_scale) radiodensity as a function of time.

 A screenshot of the result: